hpcleuven/VscDocumentation/source/software/module_system.rst

 ~~~~~~~~~~~~~~~

 If you search on the full modulename the ``spider`` subcommand will give you more information.
-E.g.in which cluster module it is available, what the included extensions are
+E.g.in which cluster module it is available, and what the included extensions are.
+E.g.

 ::